mraichelson/rake_experiment/README.md

 * Merge and compress JS files. (does this! using Juicer)
 * Merge and compress CSS files. (does this! using Juicer)
-* Remove and/or rewrite excess CSS/JS file references used in HTML files. (does this! using Nokogiri)
+* Remove and/or rewrite excess CSS/JS file references used in HTML files. (does this! using Hpricot)
 * Test CSS files for W3c validation. (does this! using W3c_validators)
 * Test JS files using JSLint. (does this! using Juicer)
 * Test HTML files for W3c validation. (does this! using W3c_validators)